What is private fostering?

-A Private Fostering arrangement is essentially one that is made, without the involvement of a local authority, for the care of a child under the age of 16 (under 18 if disabled) by someone other than a parent or close relative for 28 days or more.
+Private fostering may be an unfamiliar term to you, but refers to children cared for on a full-time basis by people who are not direct relatives.
+A private fostering arrangement is one that is made, without the involvement of a local authority, for the care of a child under the age of 16 (under 18 if disabled) by someone other than a parent or close relative for 28 days or more.

-Private foster carers may be from the extended family, such as a cousin or great aunt.
-However, a person who is a relative such as a grandparent, brother, sister, uncle, aunt (whether of the full or half blood or by marriage) or step-parent will not be a private foster carer.
+Private foster carers may be from the extended family, such as a cousin or great aunt, friends, neighbours or other people who do not have a close and direct family link.
+However, a person who is a relative such as a grandparent, brother, sister, uncle, aunt (whether of the full or half blood or by marriage) or step-parent, will not be a private foster carer.

 More about private fostering